JHU HIT-COVID - CoronaNet Taxonomy Map

 case_when(

-= rows_update(hit_coronanet_map, prov, by = 'unique_id') hit_coronanet_map
+hit_coronanet_map = rows_update(hit_coronanet_map, prov, by = 'unique_id')2.5 National Entry

 If the

-in the CoronaNet taxonomy to be take the value of National.If the
+national_entryvariable in the HIT-COVID taxonomy takes a value of Yes, we map theinit_country_levelin the CoronaNet taxonomy to be take the value of National.If the

-variable in the HIT-COVID taxonomy takes a value of No and the policy is documented as applying to a province, as noted by having a value for theadmin1_name
+national_entryvariable in the HIT-COVID taxonomy takes a value of No and the policy is documented as applying to a province, as noted by having a value for theadmin1_namevariable, we map theinit_country_levelin the CoronaNet taxonomy to be take the value of Provincial.If the

-variable in the HIT-COVID taxonomy takes a value of No, the policy is not documented as applying to a province, as noted by having not a value for theadmin1_name
+national_entryvariable in the HIT-COVID taxonomy takes a value of No, the policy is not documented as applying to a province, as noted by having not a value for theadmin1_namevariable and is documented as applying to a US conty, as noted by having a value for theusa_country_codevariable, we map theinit_country_levelin the CoronaNet taxonomy to be take the value of Other (e.g., county).Ifan observation in the HIT-COVID data takes on no value for the

-in the CoronaNet taxonomy to be take the value of National.
+national_entry,admin1_nameandusa_county_codevariables, we map theinit_country_levelin the CoronaNet taxonomy to be take the value of National.

 init_country_level = case_when(